seanm3g/DungeonFighter-v2/Documentation/04-Reference/KEYWORD_PATTERNS_CHANGELOG.md

 - Keywords are matched as whole words only
 - Already colored text is not re-colored
 - No breaking changes to existing code
-- Pre-existing CanvasUIManager compilation errors unrelated to these changes
+- Pre-existing CanvasUICoordinator compilation errors unrelated to these changes

 ---